Agentopians/AiVS-frontend/README.md

 # AiVS Intake Clerk

 The **AiVS Intake Clerk** is a front-end chatbot application that serves as the entry point for the AiVS system.
-It provides a simple chat interface that communicates with a backend custom AVS (Automated Virtual System) agent.
+It provides a simple chat interface that communicates with a backend custom AVS (Autonomous Verifiable Service) agent.
 The agent leverages CDP APIs to interact with the blockchain and behaves like a lawyer—guiding users in collecting evidence to submit cases to the AVS contract.

 ![image](./img/1-2agentopians_AiVS.drawio.png)